AliOKeeffe/mindyoga/README.md

 ### Features Left to Implement
 - Burger button for the mobile nav bar.
-- The ability to search by emotion as the bank of poses grows
+- The ability to search by emotion as the bank of poses grows.

 ## Testing